-The student must secure the approval of the Associate Dean of Faculty for the proposed course of study.
-All proposals and revisions must have the approval of the Associate Dean.
+The members of a student's Self-Designed Major or Self-Designed Minor Committee and the Associate Dean of Faculty must approve the major or minor description and the list of courses for the major or minor.
+Any changes to the Self-Designed Major or Minor must be approved by the student's committee and the Associate Dean of Faculty.
 Upon satisfactory completion of the work prescribed in a student's plan, the student will be certified as having met the graduation requirement for a major.